Skip to main content

 First estimate of the mass of an Earth-like exoplanet

 The exoplanet Kepler-78b (a planet located outside our solar system) is one of several that astronomers have identified in recent years.
-It has of particular to be the first for which the mass and diameter are known.
-Two international research teams published these results recently in the journal Nature; an FCT-supported researcher from the Astrophysics Center of the University of Porto (CAUP) is part of one of these teams.
+In particular, it is the first for which the mass and diameter are known.
+Two international research teams recently published these results in the journal Naturean FCT-supported researcher from the University of Porto's Astrophysics Center (CAUP) is part of one of these teams.

-Kepler-78b is in the constellation Cygnus, about 400 light years from Earth.
-By its density and radius it is the most Earth-like exoplanet, having similar rock and iron compositions.
-However, it is 40 times closer to its star than Mercury is to the Sun, which causes temperatures to reach 1800 to 3300°C. In fact, it is surprising that the planet exists at all, and current models predict that it will collide with its star in the next 3 billion years.
+Kepler-78b is located in the constellation Cygnus, about 400 light years from Earth.
+Due to its density and radius, it is the exoplanet most similar to Earth, having similar rock and iron compositions.
+However, it is 40 times closer to its star than Mercury is to the Sun, which causes temperatures to reach 1800 to 3300°C. In fact, it's surprising that the planet exists at all, and current models predict that it will collide with its star in the next 3 billion years.

-The size and orbit of the planet Kepler-78b was initially determined using NASA's Kepler telescope.
-The two teams that have now published the exoplanet's mass and diameter combined data from the telescope with data from another technique, which measures a planet's gravitational effect on the speed at which its star approaches or moves away from the planet.
+The size and orbit of the planet Kepler-78b were initially determined using NASA's Kepler telescope.
+The two teams that have now published the mass and diameter of the exoplanet combined data from the telescope with that from another technique, which measures the gravitational effect of a planet on the speed with which its star approaches or moves away from the planet.

-Pedro Figueira, from CAUP, reinforces the importance of these results, "It was not easy to extract from the data the confirmation that the signal found by Kepler was due to a planet.
-Only after several months of work were we able to identify the planet's signal (...) it is a very clear testimony of the high level of planetary astronomy today, and of the impressive progress made in recent years.
+Pedro Figueira, from CAUP, emphasizes the importance of these results, "It was not easy to extract confirmation from the data that the signal found by Kepler was due to a planet.
+It was only after several months of work that we were able to identify the planet's signal (...) it is a very clear testimony to the high level of current planetary astronomy and the impressive progress made in recent years."